ezimuel/zend-expressive-api/README.md

 This is a skeleton application for building web APIs using [zend-expressive](https://github.com/zendframework/zend-expressive).

 We used the zend-expressive programmatic approach configuration.
-You can check out the [public/index.php](public/index.php) file to see the use of middleware pipe.
+You can check out the [public/index.php](public/index.php) file to see the usage of middleware piping.

 ## Setup

-You need to use composer to install the dependencies of this project.
+You need to use [composer](https://getcomposer.org/) to install the project.
 You can run the following command:

 ```bash